dafrose-bajaro/analytics-repo/README.md

 ## Instructions for use <br><br>

 1. Make sure that Docker is integrated to your OS.
 In Docker Desktop: Settings > Resources > WSL Integration > Select applicable.
+To check if Docker is running, run `docker --version`.
+    ```shell
+    docker --version
+    ```
 <br>

 2. Install requirements in shell.
 No need to run if these are already present in your system.
 Note that repeating installs for `curl` will install multiple versions in your local.